janeczku/haproxy-acme-validation-plugin/README.md

 ### Zero-Downtime

 No need to take HAProxy offline to issue or reissue certificates.
-### Self-Contained & Lean
+### Self-Contained

-No need to leverage a backend webserver for the trivial task of serving a key authorization from a file.
+No need to leverage a backend webserver for the trivial task of serving a key authorization file once every three months per domain.

 ## Installation instructions